edaplayground/eda-playground/docs/intro.rst

 * When **asking questions on** `Stack Overflow <http://stackoverflow.com/>`_ or other online forums, attach a link to the code and simulation results.
 * Use during **technical interviews** to test candidates' SystemVerilog/Verilog coding and debug skills.
-* **Run anywhere**.
-When away from your work machine, you can still try a quick prototype on EDA Playground.
 * Try verifying using **different verification frameworks**: UVM, SVUnit, plain Verilog, or Python.
 * Create an **HDL and Verification Lab** for young engineers, with the code hosted on EDA Playground.
   Students can work from home at their own pace, and run the lab samples on EDA Playground.